Thursday, November 14, 2024

 CLICK HERE

-Welcome to the 10th of September 2024 show.
+Welcome to the 22nd of October 2024 show.

 This podcast is made possible by Alexander Affiliates, Eastern Neurologic Services, Kevin M. J. O'Connor of Jeffrey Matthews Wealth Management, and listeners like you everywhere!